 Admire the View from Viale Trinita Dei Monti

-On the Viale Trinita Dei Monti, which sits above the city you will find incredible views of the rooftops and domes of Rome.
+On the Viale Trinita Dei Monti, which sits above the city, you will find incredible views of the rooftops of Rome.
 We just had to go for the incredible view and take some photos.
-The skyline is spectacular with all the domes of Rome on view, shimmering in the very distinctive Rome light, that just makes everything look so Roman!!
+Surely one of the most iconic skylines in the world, the view is spectacular with all the domes of Rome, from the Vatican City to the Pantheon, shimmering in the very distinctive Rome light, that just makes everything look so Roman!!

 You can walk up to this area from Piazza Popolo if you’re up for a few stairs! (head into the Piazza from the Porto del Popola and take a left, you will see the stairs in front of you).